Azure/Industrial-IoT/README.md

 OPC Publisher supports batching of the data sent to IoTHub, to reduce network load.
 This batching is sending a packet to IoTHub only if the configured package size is reached.

-This application uses the OPC Foundations's OPC UA reference stack and therefore licensing restrictions apply.
-Visit http://opcfoundation.github.io/UA-.NETStandard/ for OPC UA documentation and licensing terms.
+This application uses the OPC Foundations's OPC UA reference stack as nuget packages and therefore licensing of their nuget packages apply.
+Visit https://opcfoundation.org/license/redistributables/1.3/ for the licensing terms.

 |Branch|Status|
 |------|-------------|